 Current Teaching Cycle:

 In the International Studies program at Iowa, Mike teaches ‘Introduction to International Studies’ both Fall and Spring semesters.
 With an emphasis on promoting interdisciplinary thinking and research, this course is intended to familiarize students with a range of contemporary challenges facing human society in the era of ‘globalization’.
 Each Spring semester, Mike teaches 'Sustainable Development: The Struggle for Social Justice from Colonialism to Globalization’, which is intended to familiarize students with the major theories and debates, recent geopolitical shifts and practical experiences in the field of contemporary development with an emphasis on the environment.

 In the History Department, Mike teaches a world history class each Fall semester, either: World History: Stone Age to Feudal Age or ‘World History: Feudal Age to Nuclear Age’.
 Mike’s Spring semester History course varies.
-In Spring 2019, he taught ‘History Matters: The Russian Revolution of 1917’.
+In Spring 2021, he will teach ‘History Matters: The Russian Revolution of 1917’.

 - HIST:1010 History Matters -- The Russian Revolution of 1917

 - HIST:1010 History Matters -- Cold War to the War on Terrorism

 - HIST:1014 Issues: Twentieth-Century Crisis -- Capitalism and Socialism: From Smith and Marx to Trump and Sanders